This article will help you get complete knowledge about anchor point archery.

 Get someone to point out your mistake if you find yourself placing your anchor point to the bowstring because it’s wrong.

-We’ve repeatedly said that there is no right or wrong anchor point.
+We’ve repeatedly said that there’s no right or wrong anchor point.

 Don’t feel tempted to change your anchor point on someone’s advice.